Don’t Let Social Media Destroy Your Car Accident Claim

 Incidentally, most people have the temptation to share their car accident on social media.
 However, this is a terrible idea.
 Posting pictures of your accident, your injuries, or even commenting on your condition you risk hurting your case.
 At RHINO Lawyers we want to help you avoid that risk.

 It is important to seek legal representation quickly.
 The more time that passes since your accident, the more chances for losing evidence and for making these and other simple mistakes that could hurt your case.
-Contact us today so we can help you protect and get the most from your injury case.
+Contact our personal injury team today so we can help you protect and get the most from your injury case.

 How They Use Social Media Against You

 For instance, if you file a personal injury claim, the insurance company or the opposing party will likely research you on social media.
 Here are four ways your social media posts can damage your case:

 - Accident Scene Photos – These can be used by the other side and taken out of context to weaken your claim.